mikecormier/ConSplice/README.md

 consplice to-bed <arguments>
 ```

-Once a bed file has been created, the consplice scores for a variants in a txt file, bed file, or vcf can be added using the `score-txt`, `score-bed`, or `score-vcf` commands, respectively.
+Once a bed file has been created, the consplice scores for a variants in a txt file, bed file, or vcf file can be added using the `score-txt`, `score-bed`, or `score-vcf` commands, respectively.

 Shown here is the constraint level help message
 ```